 To summarize, WordPress gives you a huge range of choices that Wix simply can't.
 This is only logical as WordPress is, after all, an open and therefore accessible system.
 On top of that, it's the largest CMS in the world and so developers and designers are, of course, more likely to use this platform than a closed system like Wix.

-But it's also true that choosing and customizing the design templates are - within the limits of a website builder - much easier for beginners with Wix.
+But the truth is also that the selection and customisation of the design templates are - within the limits of a website builder - much easier for beginners with Wix.
 The whole Wix system is reminiscent of classic WordPress builders like Elementor.
-You click on an element and can drag and drop it, change the colors and sizes or delete it completely.
+You click on an element and can move it via drag and drop, change the colours and sizes or delete it completely.
 But if you overdo it with the adjustments, you will quickly reach the limits.
 WordPress is more suitable for this.

 Functionality and extensions: What about plugins?